Dr. Keith Hamel is a Professor in the School of Music, an Associate Researcher at the

 Vancouver New Music Ensemble, the Elektra Women's Choir,

-flutist Robert Cram, bassoonist Jesse Read, clarinetist Jean-Guy Boisvert, saxophonist Julia Nolan, and pianist Douglas Finch.
+flutist Robert Cram, bassoonist Jesse Read, clarinetists Jean-Guy Boisvert and François Houle, saxophonist Julia Nolan, trombonists Jeremy Berkman and Benny Sluchin,

 Many of his recent compositions focus on interaction between live performers and computer-controlled electronics.